nemonik/hands-on-DevOps/readme.md

   end
 ```

-Allows you to leverage the `vagrant-cachier` plugin to cache packages in order to spead Vagrant builds.
+Allows you to leverage the `vagrant-cachier` plugin to cache packages in order to speed Vagrant builds.

 ##### 8.5.1.4.6.
 Configuring the disksize plugin to increase the disk size